Workflows¶

 Execute workflows across all your projects:

-# Run on all projects
+Run on all projects¶

 imbi-automations config.toml workflows/workflow-name --all-projects

-# Run on specific project types
+Run on specific project types¶

 imbi-automations config.toml workflows/workflow-name --project-type api

-# Run on specific project
+Run on specific project¶

 imbi-automations config.toml workflows/workflow-name --project-id 123

-# Resume from specific project (useful for large batches)
+Resume from specific project (useful for large batches)¶

-imbi-automations config.toml workflows/workflow-name --all-projects \
+imbi-automations config.toml workflows/workflow-name --all-projects \ --start-from-project my-project-slug ```

 See the CLI Reference for complete command-line options.